- Getting Started

 - Follow up with all companies where your application is pending.
 If a company has your resume, and you have not heard from them, give them a follow up call or e-mail.
 If you have interviewed with a company, touch base with them to check your status and offer to answer any questions they may have.

 - Meet with your Career Services Coordinator (in person or phone appointment) for tips to strengthen your job search strategy.
-Your Program Coordinator is also a great source of job search resources and industry information specific to your career field.
+Your Career Services Coordinator is also a great source of job search resources and industry information specific to your career field.
 Get a job search diagnosis and move ahead with fresh focus.
 Double check your resume and cover letter - have us review them, perhaps there is room for improvement, especially as you transition from student to new grad.

 - Use resources to identify prospective employers.
 Find job boards and professional organizations specific to your field on our web site -- general sites like Vault, CareerSearch, Glassdoor and Internships.com that we subscribe to.
 There are also numerous major-specific lists to choose from.
 Here is a link to those Web Resources you may find helpful.
 Each of our career services coordinators has gather helpful sites for their majors, you can find a list of them on the right side of this page or Web Resources page.